comictagger/comictagger/README.txt

-ComicTagger is a multi-platform app for writing metadata to comic archives, written in Python and PyQt.
+ComicTagger is a multi-platform app for writing metadata to digital comics, written in Python and PyQt.

 Features: